rainaime/Pandemic-Diary/README.md

 ## Demo
 A live instance of the site is running [here](https://morning-sands-10234.herokuapp.com/); there are some example user interactions already available.
 It may take a few seconds for the Heroku server to spin up.

+### IMPORTANT!
+Hard-Coded Data
+We have hardcoded data from **August 12-August 20** in the above live instance.
+If you visit other dates, you may not see much content.

+Additionally, if you hover over any element, you will see a tooltip explaining how the app works.
+There is also a help button on the bottom right.

 ## Usage
 The `package.json` files defines various scripts.
 Defined in the project root `package.json` file are server-related dependencies and it includes a `postinstall` script that also installs the client dependencies.
 In `client/package.json`, you'll see client-related dependencies.